 Or look in the next chapter, Romans 2:8, to see another glimpse of this.
 Paul says that “to those who are selfishly ambitious and do not obey the truth, but obey unrighteousness (notice those two words again, as in 1:18 — “truth” rejected and “unrighteousness” embraced), [God will render] wrath and indignation.”
 This is our problem.
 God is indignant and wrathful toward us in our unrighteousness and our untruthfulness.

 Or back up just three verses to Romans 2:5, “Because of your stubbornness and unrepentant heart you are storing up wrath for yourself in the day of wrath and revelation of the righteous judgment of God.”
 God’s wrath is a righteous judgment.
 When we are unrighteous, God’s righteousness blazes out with wrath and indignation.
 He is not to be trifled with.

 This is what we need saving from in the end.
-This is our ultimate problem: God's final wrath that separates us from himself and casts us into hell.
-If you ask the book of Romans, what do we need to be saved from, the answer comes back – yes, from sin; and yes, from guilt; and yes, from disunity and bad relationships; and yes, from destructive habits and harmful ways; but mainly the answer is: We need to be saved from God's wrath.
-Our ultimate problem, though very few in the 1990s see the problem, is that we are sinners in the hands of an infinite, omnipotent, angry God.
+This is our ultimate problem: God’s final wrath that separates us from himself and casts us into hell.
+If you ask the book of Romans, what do we need to be saved from, the answer comes back — yes, from sin; and yes, from guilt; and yes, from disunity and bad relationships; and yes, from destructive habits and harmful ways — but mainly the answer is: We need to be saved from God’s wrath.
+Our ultimate problem, though very few today see the problem, is that we are sinners in the hands of an infinite, omnipotent, angry God.

 Gospel: God Has Rescued Us from the Wrath of God